tinytort/13-production-deployment/README.md

 1. Follow your standard Fork & Clone process to set up today's lab
 2. Once you've set up your standard workflow, you will need to create a new Heroku app within your repository
 3. Don't forget to set your Github Token as an environment variable in the Heroku app
+1. Also don't forget to add `.env` to your `.gitingore` file so you don't push it to GitHub!
 4. Deploy to your new instance!
 5. Let your brilliance shine unto the world!